Yugo-nostalgia: Yugoslavism after Yugoslavia

-After the initial breakup of Yugoslavia throughout 1990s, Montenegro and Serbia continued a state union as the Federal Republic of Yugoslavia from April 1992 to February 2003, then simply as Serbia and Montenegro until its own dissolution in June 2006.
+After the initial breakup of Yugoslavia at the beginning of the 1990s, Montenegro and Serbia continued a state union as the Federal Republic of Yugoslavia from April 1992 to February 2003, then simply as Serbia and Montenegro until its own dissolution in June 2006.
 The number of self-declared Yugoslavs (in the ethnic sense) in the region reached an all-time low after the breakup of Yugoslavia.
-The former country's main language, Serbo-Croatian, is no longer the official language of any of the former state's constituent republics.
+The former country's lingua franca, Serbo-Croatian, is no longer the official language of any of the former state's constituent republics.
 There are few works published about the language, and it no longer has a standardizing body.
 The .yu Internet domain name, which was popular among Yugo-nostalgic websites, was phased out in 2010.

-Yugo-nostalgia is seeing a comeback in the former Yugoslav states.
-In Subotica, Vojvodina (northern province of Serbia), one man has set up Yugoland, a theme park dedicated to Tito and Yugoslavia.
-Kumrovec, a small village in Croatian Zagorje known as the birthplace of Josip Broz Tito, and his resting place at the House of Flowers remain as two of the prominent gathering spots for yugo-nostalgics, gathering up to several thousand visitors each year at the celebration of former country's Youth Day (popularly known as Tito's birthday).
-Citizens from all over former Yugoslavia travel great distances to celebrate the legacy of the late country of Yugoslavia.
+However, by the start of the 2010s an increasing number of Slovenes were experiencing Yugo-nostalgia.
+In Subotica, Vojvodina (the northern province of Serbia), one man set up Yugoland, a theme park dedicated to Tito and Yugoslavia.
+People from all over the former Yugoslavia travel great distances to celebrate the legacy of the late country.
+On Yugoslavia's Youth Day, a day traditionally known as Tito's birthday, popular gathering places for Yugo-nostalgics include Kumrovec, the small village in Croatian Zagorje where Tito was born, and his resting place at the House of Flowers.
+These sites attract several thousand visitors each year.

 In Croatia, the "Alliance of Yugoslavs" (Savez Jugoslavena) was established in 2010 in Zagreb, an association aiming to unite the Yugoslavs of Croatia, regardless of religion, gender, political or other views.
-Its main goal is the official recognition of the Yugoslav nation in every Yugoslav successor state: Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro, Serbia and Slovenia.
+Its main goal is the official recognition of the Yugoslav nation in every Yugoslav successor state: Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, Montenegro, Serbia, and Slovenia.

 Another organization advocating Yugoslavism is the "Our Yugoslavia" association (Udruženje "Naša Jugoslavija") founded on 30 July 2009, seated in Pula, which is an officially registered organization in Croatia.
-The association has most members in the towns of Rijeka, Zagreb and Pula.
+The association has most members in the towns of Rijeka, Zagreb, and Pula.
 Its main aim is the stabilisation of relations among the Yugoslav successor states.
 It is also active in Bosnia and Herzegovina, however, its official registration as an association was denied by the Bosnian state authorities.

 The probably best-known Yugoslavist organization in Montenegro is the "Consulate-general of the SFRY" with its headquarters in the coastal town of Tivat.
 Prior to the population census of 2011, Marko Perković, the president of this organization called on the Yugoslavs of Montenegro to freely declare their Yugoslav identity on the upcoming census.

-Yugo-nostalgia retains a stronghold among former Yugoslav populations who emigrated the country before its breakup, most prominently in the United States, Canada and Australia.
+Yugo-nostalgia retains a stronghold among former Yugoslav populations who emigrated the country before its breakup, most prominently in the United States, Canada, and Australia.
 They have been described as 'de-patriated': "scattered all over the world, without a homeland" or "a hope of returning home someday".